edbeeching/Computer_Networks_Project/README.md

 ### Member
 The core program that is used to get/share the Composition, this requires the .orch file to know detail of what composition to share/download.

-## Intructions for using the program
+## Instructions for using the program

 ### Dependancies
 The software is tested to run on Python 3.5, it may work on Python 2.7 but this has not been tested.